 - Open/never late: This means the account is currently open, and the payments have always been current.

-- Closed/current: This means the account is closed, and the payments were current.
+- Closed/current: This means the account is closed, and the payments are current.

 - Closed/never late: This means the account is closed, and you never made a late payment.